Saavy Women Master Financial Security

 - Get an idea of how much you may need in retirement If you don’t know, don’t feel bad.
-Only 40 percent of women (and 45 percent of men) have ever tried to calculate how much they will need to have saved by the time they retire.
+Only approximately 40 percent of women (and 45 percent of men) have ever tried to calculate how much they will need to have saved by the time they retire.

 - Pay yourself first Stash cash into your retirement plan — even before saving for your children’s college education (Loans may be available for college, but not retirement).
 You may feel that’s selfish, but one of the best gifts you can give your children is to secure your own retirement to avoid being a financial burden upon them in the future.

 - Learn about saving and investing Usually the more you know, the less scary it is.
 A good place to start is right here.
 Go to the Blogs tab on our website at CompassAMG.com for information on many financial topics, from budgeting and investing to estate planning

 - Explore when to claim Social Security Nearly 60 percent of the people receiving Social Security benefits are women.
 Although Social Security was never intended to cover all your retirement needs, it may be an important aspect of your retirement.
 If you are married, there are several scenarios to explore to coordinate you and your spouse’s benefits.
 For most people, delaying claiming Social Security beyond your full retirement age equals approximately 8% more per year in benefits.
 (This increased benefit for delaying stops at age 70.)
 On the Social Security Web site is a Retirement Estimator, which will help you get immediate and personalized retirement benefit estimates.
 Sign up for My Social Security and view your personal information.